 Cantine Chez Ben is one of Quebec’s most iconic roadside stops, thanks to a gloriously kitschy, larger-than-life sign featuring the eponymous chef, hot dog in hand.
 The diner’s excellent poutine—available in Italian, barbecue and ground-beef varieties—comes heaped with giant squeaky curds.
 Go after dark, when the Ben sign lights up like the Vegas strip.
-Granby.
+Granby, Quebec.

 Ride a Cable Car